Determinantal point process models and statistical inference : Extended version: Introduction

 \subsection{Repulsiveness and point pattern datasets}

-Repulsiveness in a spatial point process means that nearby points in the process are repealing each other.
-Formal definitions of this concept will be given later in this paper, either in terms of second order properties (the so-called pair correlation function and the $K$-function, see Sections~\ref{sec:defdet} and \ref{sec:quantify}) or in terms of the Papangelou conditional intensity (Appendix~\ref{sec:proofdensitythm}).

-The following examples of planar point pattern datasets have been selected to illustrate the range of repulsiveness which can be modelled by DPPs.
-These dataset will be detailed an analysed in Section~\ref{sec:realdata}.
-The five point pattern in Figure~\ref{fig:data}\subref{subfig:data:spanish}-\subref{subfig:data:mucosa} will be fitted using parsimonious parametric models of DPPs, while the last dataset in Figure~\ref{fig:data}\subref{subfig:data:cells} is an example of point pattern that seems too regular to be fitted by a DPP.
+Formal definitions of repulsiveness in a spatial point process will be given later in this paper, either in terms of second order properties (the so-called pair correlation function and the $K$-function, see Section~\ref{sec:defdet} and Appendix~\ref{sec:quantify}) or in terms of the Papangelou conditional intensity (Appendix~\ref{sec:proofdensitythm}).
+The six point pattern datasets in Figure~\ref{fig:data} will be fitted using parsimonious parametric models of DPPs.
+These datasets have been selected to illustrate the range of repulsiveness which can be modelled by DPPs.
+They will be detailed and analysed in Sections~\ref{sec:hom}-\ref{sec:inhom}, where Figure~\ref{fig:data}\subref{subfig:data:spanish}-\subref{subfig:data:termites} will be modelled by stationary DPPs and Figure~\ref{fig:data}\subref{subfig:data:Japanese}-\subref{subfig:data:mucosa} by inhomogeneous DPPs.

 For comparison Figure~\ref{fig:intro} shows realizations in the unit square of three stationary DPPs with the same intensity of points.
 Figure~\ref{fig:intro}\subref{subfig:poisson:sim} shows a simulation of a Poisson process, which is a special case of a DPP with no repulsion (or no interaction).
 Figure~\ref{fig:intro}\subref{subfig:detgauss:sim} shows a simulation of a DPP with moderate repulsion; in comparison with Figure~\ref{fig:intro}\subref{subfig:poisson:sim} the point pattern looks more regular.
-Figure~\ref{fig:intro}\subref{subfig:detjinc:sim} shows, in a sense made more precise in Section~\ref{sec:quantify}, a simulation of a DPP for the strongest case of repulsiveness when the intensity is fixed.
-The point pattern in Figure~\ref{fig:intro}\subref{subfig:detjinc:sim} is clearly regular but not to the same extent as in a Gibbs hard-core point process or as in the cell dataset in Figure~\ref{fig:data}\subref{subfig:data:cells}.
+Figure~\ref{fig:intro}\subref{subfig:detjinc:sim} shows, in a sense made more precise in Appendix~\ref{sec:quantify}, a simulation of a DPP for the strongest case of repulsiveness when the intensity is fixed.
+The point pattern in Figure~\ref{fig:intro}\subref{subfig:detjinc:sim} is clearly regular but not to the same extent as can be obtained in a Gibbs hard-core point process.